MREYE-LUMC/ZOSPy/README.md

 ## About

-Wrapper around the [Ansys Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) API that provides a more pythonic and intuitive way to interact with the [ZOS-API](https://www.zemax.com/blogs/free-tutorials/getting-started-with-zos-api) through python using a .NET connection.
+Wrapper around the [Ansys Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) API that provides a more intuitive way to interact with the
+[ZOS-API](https://www.zemax.com/blogs/free-tutorials/getting-started-with-zos-api) through Python using a .NET connection, as described in [this Journal of Open Source Software paper][joss-paper].
 It thereby allows you to do more optics modelling with less coding.

 In addition to full access to all the OpticStudio fucntions through the ZOS-API, ZOSPy provides the following features: